 For safety and ease of organization, all participants in a Rhode Island BioBlitz must pre-register with the Natural History Survey, sign a liability waiver, and agree to follow rules tailored to the circumstances at each event site.
 The events are organized by teams and all participants must be assigned to a team.
-For more about how the Rhode Island BioBlitz is conducted, including what the teams are and how we count species, visit the BioBlitz Team Page.
+For more about how the Rhode Island BioBlitz is conducted, including how we count species, what the teams are, and resources for the teams, visit the BioBlitz Team Page.

 The Natural History Survey welcomes suggestions for BioBlitz sites.
-The ideal site is between 100 and 800 acres, contains diverse habitats including at least meadow and fresh water, and can accommodate parking and overnight camping.
-A BioBlitz site must be in some type of formal conservation.
+The ideal site is between 100 and 800 acres, contains diverse habitats including at least meadow and fresh water, and can accommodate a large event tent, overnight camping, and parking for 50-100 cars.
+A BioBlitz site must be in some type of formal conservation (land trust, conservation easement, federal, state, or municipal park, etc.).
 An enthusiastic local partner organization is critical.
-Full criteria are included in our Nominate a BioBlitz site (PDF) 1-pager.
+Full criteria are included in our Nominate a BioBlitz site 1-pager (PDF).
 If your idea could meet the criteria, contact the Survey to discuss the possibilities.